xoxzo/help.xoxzo.com/content/Xoxzo Cloud Telephony/Account/log-download-en.md

 **Please note**

 * the downloadable log is for up to 42 days.
-* the generated file will be expired in 3 months
+* the generated file will be expired in 90 days
 * the maximum number of storage for generated files is 5

 Would you have any questions, please contact help@xoxzo.com